abtrindade/abtrindade/README.md

 - :mag: CV (resume) in Brazilian academic online format http://lattes.cnpq.br/4511445991061477
 - 🔭 I’m currently working on data analysis related to riverside communities monitored in respect to generation and consumption of solar energy; (as well) I am working on how to speed up the optimization process of automated synthesis.
-- 🌱 I’m currently learning about ML (machine learning), software R and data analysis, and optimization with model checking.
+- 🌱 I’m currently learning about ML (machine learning), software R, Orange (data mining and ML), data analysis, and optimization with model checking.
 - 👯 I’m looking to collaborate on R&D projects related to rural electrification and/or formal synthesis/verification of electrical systems, mainly with international cooperation/funding.
 - 🤔 I’m looking for help with vZ and binary search for optimization.
 - 💬 Ask me about rural electrification in the Amazon basin, about automated verification applied to cyberphisical systems, and about automated synthesis applied to solar photovoltaic systems.